SeisPider/blog.seispider.top/content/about.md

 mathjax: false
 ---

-SeisPider is a young seismologist and an open-source contributor from China.
+SeisPider is a young seismologist and an open-source software contributor from China.
 However, for international service, this blog will be maintainded with English.

 Know more about me @ [Xiao Xiao](http://seispider.top/)